I. Overview of Sexual Misconduct

 You may also inform any of the Responsible Employees, listed above.
 Because the College is required by law to investigate these matters, all Responsible Employees must report any claims or incidents arising under the Sexual Misconduct Policy to the Title IX Coordinator.

-Once the College has received a Report of possible sexual misconduct, complete confidentiality may not be possible.
+Once the College has received a Report or Formal Complaint of possible sexual misconduct, complete confidentiality may not be possible.
 The College is required by law to protect the safety of its campus and its campus community.
 When the College receives a Report of sexual misconduct, it has a legal obligation to respond in a timely and appropriate manner.
 Reasonable attempts will be made to preserve confidentiality.
-Only those employees with a legitimate need-to-know will be kept apprised of the investigation details.
-Additionally, the Reporting Party, the Responding Party, and any third-parties involved in an investigation will be advised of the need to preserve confidentiality.
+Publicly available records will not contain personally identifiable information.
+Only those employees with a legitimate need-to-know will be kept apprised of details.
+When a Formal Complaint is filed and an investigation begins, Complainants and Respondents are required to have equal access to review any evidence that are directly related to the allegations in the Formal Complaint.
+Additionally, the College may not restrict the ability of the Complainant or the Respondent to discuss the allegations or to gather or present relevant evidence. and any third-parties involved in an investigation will be advised of the need to preserve confidentiality.

-However, based on information gathered, the College may determine that it has a responsibility to initiate an investigation or a complaint procedure (even without the Reporting Party’s participation).
+However, based on information gathered, the College may determine that it has a responsibility to initiate an investigation or a complaint procedure (even without the Complainant’s participation).
 The College will balance any requests for confidentiality against the responsibility to provide a safe and nondiscriminatory environment for all students, staff, and faculty.
-Complete confidentiality could handicap the College’s ability to conduct a thorough investigation of the allegations.
+Complete confidentiality could handicap the College’s ability to conduct a thorough investigation of the allegations and to fulfill its legal obligations to the parties.
+The College is required to investigate all reports of sexual abuse of a minor and all reports of sxual abuse of a student of the College by a member of the faculty or staff or other non-students.

 - whether the incident involved the use of a weapon;